dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments.md

 This process has the nice property of requiring that any change to `production` is recorded in an audit trail (i.e. your project's Git commits).

+The easiest way to differentiate staging and production data is by using different databases.
+This is done in the examples by overriding the project config.
+This is however **not valid in Redshift**; see [Recommended Redshift config overriding](#recommended-redshift-config-overriding).

 ### Configuration via commit SHA

 In this configuration:

-- the `production` environment is locked to a specific Git commit
+- the `production` environment is locked to a specific Git commitproduction data

 - the `staging` environment runs the project's schedules at the latest version of the project's code (as exists on the `master` branch)